RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 1. On the FRED, open **Exact Audio Copy** and insert the CD into the optical disk drive.
 2. In the **CD Title field**, enter the digital media ID of the CD.
 Remove text from the **CD author field**.
-3. On the lefthand side, click the button that says **IMG**.
+3. On the left-hand side, click the button that says **IMG**.
 This will create 1 uncompressed WAV file (containing all tracks) and a CUE file.
 4. Select the appropriate folder to store the files and click **Save**.
-Typically files are saved within `Desktop/FA#/ASrefID`.
+Typically, files are saved within `Desktop/FA#/ASrefID`.
 If this is the first item being transferred, you may need to create these folders.
 5. Exact Audio Copy will begin ripping tracks and create a log file.
 6. Update the item's transfer status in the Digital Media Log.
 7. Fill out the [SIP Creator Hand-Off form](https://form.asana.com/?k=Q1Zt7LC2RhDFK111JRsMBw&d=4711715224923) so that the files can be reviewed and moved to the X:Drive.